takanuva15/MenuClip/src/test_scenarios.md

 ---------1---------2---------3---------4---------5---------6

 ##### Configurations
-1. Change the configuration variables in `main.ahk`.
+1. Change the configuration keys in `config.ini`.
 The property that each variable defines should adjust accordingly when the script is run.